lvignali/help/_posts/2012-07-02-datatypes.md

 ## Venue

-Data that defines a location for a Performance.
+Defines a location for a Performance.
 Venues can be reused by multiple Performances.

 <table>
 	<thead>